TempAqua/TempAqua_App/doc/USAGE.md

 1. From the `QGIS survey project` copy the table you want to archive and paste it in the `QGIS manager project`.
 1. double click on the script.
 The following window will appear:
 ![tt](static/tempAqua_archiving_2.png)
+1. Select the layer you want to archive.
+1. Select the layer you want to use as archive.
-2. Add optional information to be saved in the archived table.
+1. Add optional information to be saved in the archived table.
 This information can be used to describe the survey or any changes made.
-3. Click on `Run` button.
+1. Click on `Run` button.
 The script will run and a log will be displayed in the window.
 The log will indicate the number of features that have been archived.